 While the amount of time sleeping is important, arguably more important is the routine of sleep that you get into.
 Waking up and going to sleep at the same time every day decreases stress as the body knows what to expect and when.

-Travelling across time zones the de-synchronization of the body natural cardiac rhythm is hard on athletes; when it’s more than two times zones we call this jet lag.
-When an athlete becomes jet lagged they are less powerful, lose endurance, and see a decrease in alertness.
+Traveling across time zones the de-synchronization of the body’s natural cardiac rhythm is hard on athletes; when it’s more than two times zones we call this jet lag.
+When an athlete becomes jet-lagged they are less powerful, lose endurance, and see a decrease in alertness.
 It is a good idea to arrive early to adjust to the new time zone to adjust to the new clock.

-If that is not an option then copying your anticipated new time zones prior to travel is a great way to pre-adjust, but make sure this is done gradually and you leave well rested.
-Important things to note when arriving to a new destination are get natural sunlight to synchronize your body clock, avoid high-intensity activity (light activity is fine), and hydrate well on the journey.
-It is also important to nap as you are likely sleep deprived, in the short term it is much better to have enough sleep than be on a perfect routine.
+If that is not an option then copying your anticipated new time zones prior to travel is a great way to pre-adjust, but make sure this is done gradually and you leave well-rested.
+Important things to note when arriving at a new destination are getting natural sunlight to synchronize your body clock, avoid high-intensity activity (light activity is fine), and hydrate well on the journey.
+It is also important to nap as you are likely to sleep-deprived, in the short term it is much better to have enough sleep than be on a perfect routine.

 An area that is often overlooked for those who struggle to fall asleep or stay asleep is sleep hygiene.
 Essentially these are the factors that make it easy for us to fall asleep and include:

 Your bed should not be associated with anything other than sleep or sex.
 Some people do all these things and can still sleep well but for others, it is very important to avoid these common mistakes.

 We all know that sleep is important and hopefully this article clarifies why and offers some strategies to athletes to get more out of their training and competition!